dita-community/org.dita-community.i18n/README.md

 in languages like Thai and Chinese that require a dictionary or writing-system-specific rules.

-The code is packaged as a DITA Open Toolkit plugin but the features may be used with any XSLT transform or in any Java program.
-The Open Toolkit plugin uses the OT's plugin features to manage the Java class path and other integration details.
+The code is packaged as a DITA Open Toolkit plug-in but the features may be used with any XSLT transform or in any Java program.
+The Open Toolkit plug-in uses the OT's plug-in features to manage the Java class path and other integration details.

 ## Simplified Chinese support